AlexWorx/ALox-Logging-Library/README.md

 * Log lines **'clickable' in IDE** to jump to the corresponding source code line (depending on IDE).

-* Automatic collection of **meta information** like time stamp, time-difference to previous log, executing thread or executing source scope information (platform/language dependend).
+* Automatic collection of **meta information** like time stamp, time-difference to previous log, executing thread or executing source scope information (platform/language dependent).

+* Use of external configuration (INI-files, command line parameters, environment variables, etc.) which allows developer specific local settings and greatly supports working in teams.

 * **Hierarchical 'Log-Domains'**, (like for example "MYAPP/UI", "MYAPP/DATABASE" that allow the classification of different log statements into user defined topics.
 Verbosity is controlled per domain to allow the programmer to concentrate on the area of current interest.

 * Defaulting 'Log-Domains' for **source scopes**, like *file*, *class* or *method*, which allows to omit the log-domain parameter from the log statements (again: leads to short, clean and readable log statements).

 * Defaulting 'Log-Domains' for **thread scopes**, which allows to control the verbosity of the log output on a per thread basis.

 * Support for **CMake**, **Eclipse**, **Visual Studio**, **QT Creator**, **Mono Develop** in combination with **GNU/Linux**, **Windows**, **Windows Phone** and **Android**.
 (Windows Phone in current versions not tested any more).
 Porting to other platforms should be easy.

-* Very **fast** to minimize runtime overhead of logging (We just broke our former record and did **one million log lines in a second**, including meta information.
+* Very **fast** to minimize run-time overhead of logging (We just broke our former record and did **one million log lines in a second**, including meta information.
 This was of-course the C++ version doing release logging on release executable).

-* Automatic removal, aka **'pruning'**,  of *debug-log* statements from release code mostly without the need of preprocessor if/endif code  cluttering.
+* Automatic removal, aka **'pruning'**,  of *debug-log* statements from release code mostly without the need of pre-processor if/endif code  cluttering.
 Optionally also automatic pruning of *release-log* statements.
 (In Java: implemented using [Proguard](http://proguard.sourceforge.net), with provision of ready to use configuration files.

 * Multiple **parallel log streams** with different *filters* and verbosity levels, e.g. for logging to the console and in parallel into a file.